Workplace Efficiency: 7 Key Tips On Improvement (& Measurement Guidance)on 11 February 2021

 For example, you may have a PIP that runs for several months, complete with regular meetings, check-ins, and documentation recording comparisons of specific KPIs.
 In contrast, a PIP may consist of a simple meeting discussing performance issues and a follow-up email on how the employee has addressed those issues.
 “At my company, we use weekly PIPs to course correct and ensure employees are reaching their full productivity potential,” Puglise explains.

 Keep employees on track and in the know with Glasscubes’ efficient project management and collaboration features.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 5. Be sure employees fully understand the why and how behind business processes.